wp-plugins/embedplus-for-wordpress/readme.txt

 Tags: advanced youtube, youtube plugin, youtube shortcode, embed youtube, embedplus youtube, academic, annotations, digg, DVD chapter markers, educational, embed, embed plus, embedplus, entertainment, google+, google plus, instant replay, looping, movable zoom, play, playback, plugin, real-time reactions, reddit, scene skipping, slomo, slow motion, social, teacher, tool, tv, twitter, video, web videos, youtube, embed videos, HD, height, width, crop, chapters, object, iframe, manage, manage youtube, media, plugin, smart, widget, flash, flv, swf, wizard, editor, embedding, youtube player, shortcode, smart youtube playback, action, sports, youtube embed, advanced youtube embed, wordpress youtube embed, advanced youtube embedding, embedding youtube, google+, youtube embedding, facebook, video plugin
 Requires at least: 2.6
 Tested up to: 3.4.2
-Stable tag: 2.1.8
+Stable tag: 2.1.9
 License: GPLv3 or later

-A YouTube embed plugin for WordPress.
-The smart features of this plugin enhance the playback and engagement of each YouTube embed in your blog.
+YouTube embed plugin for WordPress.
+The smart features of this video plugin enhance the playback and engagement of each YouTube embed in your blog.

 == Description ==

 Advanced YouTube Embed is a plugin that enhances the videos you embed in your WordPress blog.
-It's a feature-rich and smart upgrade to the standard YouTube embed. **By just pasting a YouTube link,** you'll not only get the features of YouTube's standard embed, but also extra playback options, relevant user-generated content, and video reactions beyond YouTube.com comments (e.g., Google+, Reddit, and Twitter).
+It's a feature-rich and smart upgrade to the standard YouTube embed. **[By just pasting a YouTube link](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112),** you'll not only get the features of YouTube's standard embed, but also extra playback options, relevant user-generated content, and video reactions beyond YouTube.com comments (e.g., Google+, Reddit, and Twitter).
 Use the plugin to **automatically** enhance the viewer experience and engagement around the YouTube embeds you add to your blog, for **free**.

 Install Advanced YouTube Embed and you and your visitors see the following features for each YouTube embed: